lnpotter/NowTS/README.md

-# Tempora
+# NowTS

-Tempora is a lightweight, modular library for date and time manipulation.
+NowTS is a lightweight, modular library for date and time manipulation.
 It provides a range of utilities for working with dates and times, including formatting, parsing, and calculating differences.
-Tempora is built with TypeScript to provide type safety and better development experience.
+NowTS is built with TypeScript to provide type safety and better development experience.

 ## Features